vytasrgl/ChatScript/wiki/ESOTERIC-CHATSCRIPT/ChatScript-Javascript.md

 At present you can only pass in or return float, int, string.
 Any exception taken while running your script will end the ChatScript instance (this will get changed).
 Some obvious things... if you use print() you only see it on a local console.

+On some OS compiles like IOS and Android, JavaScript support is by default not compiled into the engine.
+You would need to remove the appropriate #define DISCARDJAVASCRIPT 1 from common.h if you see as output something like `*JavaScript permanent...` instead of what you are expecting.